-Why Free Solo’s Alex Honnold is funding solar power in New Orleans neighborhoods
+Why Alex Honnold of ‘Free Solo’ fame is funding solar power in New Orleans neighborhoods

 In the aftermath of 2021’s Hurricane Ida, the most devastating hurricane in Louisiana after Katrina, power disappeared from New Orleans.
 All eight transmission lines went down, leaving more than a million in Southeastern Louisiana without power, all in extreme heat; in some outer regions of the city, it wasn’t restored for nearly a month.
-This hurricane highlighted the fragility of energy supply during crises—especially for the most marginalized.
+This hurricane highlighted the fragility of energy supply during crises, especially for the most marginalized.

-Better protecting New Orleans’ low-income communities during storms will be a new priority for the Honnold Foundation, a charity established by rock climber Alex Honnold.
+Better protecting the low-income communities of New Orleans during storms will be a new priority for the Honnold Foundation, a charity established by rock climber Alex Honnold.
 He’s best known as the first person to scale the sheer face of Yosemite’s El Capitan without any harnesses, which was documented in the Oscar-winning film Free Solo.
 His organization focuses on expanding solar energy in overlooked corners around the world.
-Now, with a donation from Salesforce, the foundation will provide minority-owned New Orleans restaurants with solar power, so they can be turned into community hubs during hurricane recovery.
+Now, with a donation from Salesforce, the foundation will provide minority-owned New Orleans restaurants with solar power so they can be turned into community hubs during hurricane recovery.

 The Honnold Foundation was founded in 2012, more broadly to solve a wealth of environmental issues, but the team kept coming back to solar in particular.
 “A lot of that just stems from my personal feeling that energy access is one of those fundamental basic human needs,” says Honnold, who had just returned from a climbing expedition in Greenland.
 Almost a billion people in the world lack power; about half the population of the world’s least developed countries don’t have electricity.
 “From a development perspective, I feel like access to energy is where you can really start to join the modern world,” he says.